hwmetzger/natera-interview/README.md

     npm install
     npm run start

 Once both terminals are running open a browser and navigate to [http://localhost:3000](http://localhost:3000).
 This will load a "Login" screen.
 From there you can select Form 1 or Form 2 to view.
+Also note, while you are running the back-end, you have access to [OpenAPI Swagger Documentation](http://localhost:4000/api).

 ## Documentation